End of Life Care

 We offer in home euthanasia and consults to reduce stress for pets and family.
 Dr. Ball is a very compassionate animal lover who understands how hard these times can be.
 We will explain the process and do everything we can to reduce the stress for your pet and family.
 We offer gentle in home euthanasia and can make arrangements for cremation services.

-Euthanasia services can be extended 5-7:00 p.m.
-Appointments scheduled after 5:00pm are at an additional fee because they put staff into overtime.
-Monday through Friday based on our availability.
-This appointment must be scheduled by 4:00 p.m. so we can plan accordingly, and we require advance payment prior to services.
+Euthanasia services are provided at the end of the clinic day. *Additional charges apply for appointments that put staff into overtime.
+Appointments can be scheduled on Monday, Tuesday, Thursday or Friday based on our availability.
+The appointment must be scheduled by 4:00 p.m. so we can plan accordingly, and we require advance payment prior to services.

 We refer to your nearest vet if these services are needed outside our window.
 Please see our emergency page for more info after hours.